Seia-Soto/bequoted/README.md

 > **What is common works**
 >
 > Common works are *really* common works that chat bots in different platform shares such as parsing message into *prefix, command, args*.

+# Development

+This section will describe about the development of this repository.

+## Environment

+This project will be managed and coded with JavaScript(not TypeScript) with Node.JS.

+- Node.JS with latest LTS release
+- NPM
+- Some trusted(not causing major issues) libraries that can be used in large environment

+### The compatibility with early releases of Node.JS

+Using the latest LTS release of Node.JS isn't meaning that I am not caring the early releases of Node.JS.
+However, they're old and to earn the performance I am encouraging later release.
+I won't test about the coverage in early-releases, however, most code will work in v10 or later releases.